sebasjm/antlr/README.txt

 3.0ea8 - ???

+* hideous bug fixed: PLUS='+' didn't result in '+' rule in lexer

+* TokenRewriteStream didn't do toString() right when no rewrites had been done.

 * lexer errors in interpreter were not printed properly

 * bitsets are dumped in hex not decimal now for FOLLOW sets